et-carpentries/et-carpentries.github.io/_pages/governance.md

 ## Club Charter

-The [club charter]({{ site.baseurl }}/charter/) describes the goals of our organization, the executive Board for the club, and our procedures for making decisions.
+The [team charter]({{ site.baseurl }}/charter/) describes the goals of our organization, the executive Board for the club, and our procedures for making decisions.

 ## Board Meeting Minutes

-Meetings of the board are open to the UF community.
+Meetings of the board are open to the Ethiopian community.
 We also keep minutes of our meetings to help make decision-making transparent.
 Please see the [minutes page]({{ site.baseurl }}/minutes/) for links to the minutes from each board meeting.

 ## Travel Awards